Kris Jenner: Kim Kardashian’s Robbery Could Have Led To Her Death

 Kris Jenner, Kim Kardashian’s mom, was devastated after Kim K’s Paris robbery, fearing for her daughter’s life.
-In a new teaser clip Kris shared on social media, ahead of the upcoming episode of Keeping Up With The Kardashians, Kris is seen talking about her daughter’s robbery, and explaining how the scary ordeal was not only hard on Kim – but on her entire family.
+In a new teaser clip Kris shared on social media, ahead of the upcoming episode of Keeping Up With the Kardashians, Kris is seen talking about her daughter’s robbery, and explaining how the scary ordeal was not only hard on Kim – but on her entire family.
 In a second clip, Kim K herself talks about those chilling moments, when she thought the robbers might shoot her in the back.

-Kim Kardashian’s robbery took place on October, 2016, during her visit to Paris Fashion Week.
+Kim Kardashian’s robbery took place in October 2016, during her visit to Paris Fashion Week.
 The armed robbers managed to steal Kim’s engagement ring along with other jewelry, all valued at several million dollars.
-Kim was staying at a hotel in Paris, and was in her room working on her computer at the time, wearing only a bathrobe, when the two masked robbers came in and tied her up.
+Kim was staying at a hotel in Paris and was in her room working on her computer at the time, wearing only a bathrobe, when the two masked robbers came in and tied her up.

 According to Kris Jenner, Kim Kardashian thought the robbery might lead to her death.
 That’s a mortifying thought for any person – but was even worse for Kim as a mother of two little children – Saint West and North West.